SergeyAkhrameev/Action1/README.md

 #### Set Your Client ID and Secret

-#### Use .env.example to create .env file
+#### Use the .env.example to create a .env file
 ~~~
 Create a .env file and specify the API_KEY and API_SECRET obtained from the Action1 platform.
-Use the .env.example fole for reference
+Use the .env.example file for reference
 You may find your credentials on the Conosle in the 'API Credentials' menu. https://app.action1.com/console/credentials
 Please read https://www.action1.com/api-documentation for more information.
 ~~~